had2020/had2020/README.md

 - :email: hadrian.lazic@gmail.com

 ### More stuff about me
 I’ve been working on a full tech stack since high school, and I’ve built a bunch of projects using common technologies that very relevant nowadays.
-I’m particularly skilled in backend development with Python, Flask, OpenAI, Tensorflow, torch, and Django.
+I’m particularly skilled in Rust backend development with Python, Flask, OpenAI, Tensorflow, torch, and Django.
 I’m also comfortable with frontend development using React JS, HTML/CSS, and JavaScript.
 I’ve also used SQL databases in my projects and learned some handy SQLite tricks.
+Rust is always the best for me!

 I’m a huge fan of technology, especially DIY tech!
 But on a more chill note, I’m also really into coding and learning new tech.
 I’d love to get a tech job where I could work with a team of awesome people.